-The assets' residual values and useful lives reviewed at each balance sheet date to assess whether they are recorded in excess of their recoverable amount, and where carrying values exceed this recoverable amount, assets are written down to their recoverable amount.
+The assets' residual values and useful lives reviewed at each reporting date to assess whether they are recorded in excess of their recoverable amount, and where carrying values exceed this recoverable amount, assets are written down to their recoverable amount.
 Gains and losses on disposal of property and equipment are determined by reference to their carrying amount and are taken into account in determining operating profit.
-Repairs and renewals are charged to the income statement when the expense is incurred.
+Repairs and renewals are charged to the statement of comprehensive income when the expense is incurred.
 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the item of property and equipment.
-All other expenditure is recognised in the income statement as an expense as incurred.
+All other expenditure is recognised in the statement of comprehensive income as an expense as incurred.